duythai3/ubuntu/nano.md

 ### 1. What is Nano?
 - Nano is a program that lets you write and edit text files inside the terminal.
 - You can use it to write notes, code, or even edit system settings.
-- At the bottom of the screen, nano shows you helpful shortcuts.
+- At the bottom of the screen, nano shows you helpful shortcuts.<br>
 Example: ^O means **Ctrl + O** (hold **Ctrl**, then press **O**).
 ### 2. Opening Nano
 Type this in the terminal: